-You sell 10 000 S at 2.51 at for example ARCA.
+You sell 10 000 ABC at 2.51 on for example ARCA.
 You are offering at that price, ie. you are putting your order out in the marketplace above the bidding price.
 If your order gets filled, someone else has hit your order and removed liquidity, and you have offered liquidity.
 That means you get rebated.

 * The prices vary a lot from ECN to ECN.
 You should always consult the fees yourself before trading.

 To better illustrate rebate trading I will show you a copy of my P/L sheet showing it:

 So on this trade, I added liquidity and received 17 cents in addition to my original 18 in profits.
 Row 6 is also an example of adding liquidity.

 In row 2 you can see the opposite.
 There I paid to remove liquidity.